 - Get some exercise every day, if possible.

 - Take a fiber supplement, such as Citrucel or Metamucil, every day if needed.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all instructions on the label.
 Your doctor may suggest you use a medicine like polyethylene glycol (for example, Miralax) to help with constipation.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and do not strain when having a bowel movement.

 - Sexual problems , including erection problems, reduced sensitivity, and difficulty reaching orgasm.
 These can be caused by the disease itself, medicines used to treat the disease, and mood problems like depression.
 Some sexual problems can be treated with a change in medicine or counseling.
 Men may be able to use sildenafil (Viagra) for erection problems.